GRPWorkshop/Barcelona2022/index.md

 ### Thomas Basile. _Introduction to deformation quantization of Poisson manifolds_
 He is now starting his second PostDoc on Higher spin Gravity at the University of Mons.
 His interests include algebraic aspects of higher spin gravity, deformation quantization, and its relation to topological sigma models.
-He will introduce the deformation quantization of Poisson manifolds — which consists in deforming the structure of the associative algebra of the algebra of functions on a Poisson manifold — and the formality theorem due to Kontsevitch.
+These lectures aim at providing an introduction to deformation quantization of Poisson manifolds — which consists in deforming the structure of associative algebra of the algebra of functions on a Poisson manifold — and the formality theorem.
+More precisely, we will discuss the precise content of the formality theorem, and explain how it implies the existence of a deformation quantization for all Poisson manifolds.

 ### Simon Pekar. _Introduction to Higher spin theory_
-He obtained his master’s degree in high-energy physics from the École Polytechnique, Paris, and ETH Zürich.
+Graduated from the École Polytechnique at Paris, he obtained his master’s degree in high-energy physics from the École Polytechnique and ETH Zürich.
 He is currently a Ph.D. in UMONS.
 He is interested mainly in algebra and geometry, asymptotic symmetries, holography, higher-spin theories, and Carrollian physics.
-He will discuss the symmetries of higher-spin gravity theories, which are classical theories of gravity including gauge fields with spin strictly greater than two, and what are the applications of symplectic geometry and deformation quantization to this topic
+He will discuss the symmetries of higher-spin gravity theories, which are classical theories of gravity including gauge fields with spin strictly greater than two.
+In particular, he will look at higher-spin diffeomorphisms that are gauge transformations of those fields.
+After a review of higher-spin theories and the representations of their algebra of infinitesimal gauge transformations, ge will look in detail at the obstructions to the lift of these representations to those of a group.
+We then explain how to bypass this problem by elaborating on results from symplectic geometry and deformation quantisation.